andreymsdev/andreymsdev/README.md

 ## About Me
 - Computer Engineering student at UNIVESP (São Paulo, Brazil)
 - Focus on Backend, Cybersecurity, Automation and Data Analytics
-- Hands-on experience with Linux, scripting and CTFs
+- Hands-on experience with Linux, scripting and CTFs everything documented in [Cyber-Labs-Writeups](https://github.com/andreymsdev/Cyber-Labs-Writeups)
-- Interested in AI-driven automation and security analytics
+- - Interested in AI-driven automation and security analytics

 ---
 ## Tech Stack & Skills